tud-amr/m3p2i-aip/README.md

-# Reactive TAMP and controller fusion
+# Multi-Modal MPPI and Active Inference for Reactive Task and Motion Planning

 Repositiry for reactive task and motion planning making use of active inference and behavior trees for symbolic planning, and MPPI for motion planning.
 Rollouts are evaluated in Isaac Gym, a parallelizable physics simulator.